NarayanTheRocker/AI-Interactive-Learning-Assistant/README.md

 # !!!
 IMPORTANT: Make sure this path to your GGUF model file is correct !!!
 LLAMA_MODEL_PATH = r"C:\Users\91910\TinyLlama-1.1B-Chat-v0.4-GGUF\TinyLlama-1.1B-Chat-v0.4-Q4_K_M.gguf"

 # !!!
-IMPORTANT: Paste the absolute path from Step 3 of the instructions here !!!
+IMPORTANT: Paste the absolute path from Step 5A here !!!
 BLIP_MODEL_PATH = r"C:/AI_Models/blip-base" # <-- CHANGE THIS
 Update LLAMA_MODEL_PATH: Replace the example path with the full path to your downloaded .gguf file.